Testing with TestClient

 from stario.testing import TestClient

-from myapp.app import bootstrap
+from myapp.main import bootstrap

 async def test_request_traced():